Course Catalogue

 Lect: 3.

-Prerequisites: (COMS W4771) or instructor's permission; knowledge of linear algebra & introductory probability or statistics is required.
+Prerequisites: (COMS W4771) or COMS W4771; Instructor's permission; knowledge of linear algebra & introductory probability or statistics is required.

 An exploration of advanced machine learning tools for perception and behavior learning.
 How can machines perceive, learn from, and classify human activity computationally?
 Topics include appearance-based models, principal and independent components analysis, dimensionality reduction, kernel methods, manifold learning, latent models, regression, classification, Bayesian methods, maximum entropy methods, real-time tracking, extended Kalman filters, time series prediction, hidden Markov models, factorial HMMS, input-output HMMs, Markov random fields, variational methods, dynamic Bayesian networks, and Gaussian/Dirichlet processes.
 Links to cognitive science